gauravalmabetter/SunbaseData/README.md

 # SunBaseData-Assignment-Express
-Customer Management Assignment for Java developer role in Sunbasedata
+Assignment for Java developer role in Sunbasedata

  ## Steps to Deploy